 A love of reading:

-In Reception, children are introduced to the Oxford reading scheme books which are closely matched to their phonics abilities.
+In Year 2, children are introduced to the Oxford reading scheme books which are closely matched to their reading abilities.
 Children are expected to progress through the reading scheme throughout KS1 and LKS2 and will achieve this by reading at home daily with parents, reading with adults at school and through tracking their reading books in their reading records.
-By the end of Year 4, we expect all children to have finished the reading scheme and to be ‘free-reading’.
+By the end of Year 4, we expect all children to have finished the reading scheme and to be ‘free?reading’.
 They will be encouraged and supported to choose texts that excite them as well as scaffold their writing and vocabulary development.

 Guided reading/whole-class reading

-In KS1, children will be introduced to whole-class reading activities which will help develop their confidence in reading texts aloud as well as their ability to study and discuss texts in detail.
+In Year 2, children will be introduced to whole-class reading lessons which will help develop their confidence in reading texts aloud as well as their ability to study and discuss texts in detail.
 These sessions will focus on the key reading domains: vocabulary, inference, prediction, explanation, retrieval and summarising.
 Children will be exposed to a wide variety of text types and will be able to develop their fluency and comprehension skills under the guide of the teacher.

 In KS2, children have three half hour whole-class reading sessions per week which are led by the teacher.
 During this, children are exposed to a variety of extracts from texts such as poems, classic books, song lyrics and non-fiction texts which will allow them to expand their reading abilities and understanding.
 Through a mixture of independent thinking, partnered talk, class discussion and independent work, children should secure a much deeper understanding of texts and why they are structured in particular ways.
 Children record their lessons in their whole-class reading exercise books so that teachers can continuously assess understanding.